A Minute With: Filmmaker Jose Antonio Vargas on being 'undocumented'

-LOS ANGELES (Reuters) - In 1993 at the age of 12, Jose Antonio Vargas said goodbye to his mother and boarded a plane in the Philippines to join his grandparents in California.
+LOS ANGELES, June 25 (Reuters) - In 1993 at the age of 12, Jose Antonio Vargas said goodbye to his mother and boarded a plane in the Philippines to join his grandparents in California.
 It would be four more years before he would learn that he was in the United States illegally.

 “Documented,” the debut film of the Pulitzer Prize-winning journalist who is still without the necessary papers, premieres on U.S. cable network CNN on Sunday.
 It tells his story growing up and working as a newspaper reporter without legal status and without a path to reverse it.